Old Res Weather

 * WHERE...Tombigbee River near Coffeeville Dam.

-* IMPACTS...At 29.0 feet, Pastureland becomes flooded.
+* IMPACTS...At 29.0 feet, pastureland becomes flooded.
 Livestock

 should be moved to higher ground.
 Old Ferry Road near the river